 – Be employed in a competitive company,

 – Be engaged in any other capacity in a competing company,

 – Be a member or a founder of a competing company.

 The reason behind the non-solicitation clause is that if certain persons in a company (with special duties towards company) would perform certain functions or have a certain status in a competing company, that would be considered contrary to the principle of the freedom of competition.

-So, if you would like to be a member of an IT company that has over 25% stake, you would need to obtain the consent from the company in which you first acquired the status of a member of the company.
-The same practice applies if you wanted to start a business as an entrepreneur in the IT sector or you want to be a director, member of the Supervisory Board, representative or a procurator.
+So, if you would like to be a member of a different company that has over 25% stake, you would need to obtain the consent from the company in which you first acquired the status of a member of the company.
+The same practice applies if you wanted to start a business as an entrepreneur or if you wanted to be a director, member of the Supervisory Board, representative or a procurator.